Meeting a Listing vs RFC: Two Paths to SSDI Approval

 How do they compare in terms of meeting a listing vs rfc: two paths to ssdi approval?

-TL;DR: There are two main paths to SSDI approval.
+There are two main paths to SSDI approval.
 Path 1: meet or equal a Blue Book listing at Step 3 (automatic approval regardless of age or work history).
 Path 2: show your RFC is so limited that no jobs exist for you at Steps 4-5 (depends heavily on age, education, and work experience).
+Most approvals happen through the RFC path, not listings.
+Knowing which path is stronger for your case shapes your strategy.

 If you don't meet a listing, the SSA evaluates your Residual Functional Capacity and determines whether any jobs exist that you could perform.
 This is where age, education, and past work come into play.